 Do not remove your TNC permit number decal.
 Your TNC permit number decal cannot be moved between vehicles because the permit number on each sticker is specific to the vehicle it is placed on.
 If you plan to drive more than one vehicle, you will need a TNC permit number decal with a unique permit number for each one.

-All Nevada Lyft drivers are required to get a Nevada business license.
-Apply online by completing the steps below.
+All Nevada Lyft drivers are required to get a Nevada business license (see sample image below).